eda-ricercatore/admin-notes/skill-set/domain-specific/eda-ai-ml.md

 		* RHBD, radiation-hardened-by-design
 			+ use enclosed-layout-transistors, ELTs
 			+ H-gate, another RHBD MOSFET
 			+ shallow trench isolation designs
+		* ChemFET, chemically-sensitive FET
+			+ FET used as a sensor for measuring chemical concentrations in a solution
+			+ compare to chemiresistors
 	- transistors manufactured using:
 		* SOI, silicon-on-insulator
 			+ types of insulators: